 I am a senior lecturer in Architectural History and Theory in the School of Architecture and Cities.
 My research interests include modern and contemporary faith architecture; gender in architectural history and practice; inclusive heritage.
-I am deputy PhD coordinator for Architecture admissions and coordinator of the Architectural History and Theory Research Group.
+I am PhD coordinator for the School of Architecture and Cities.

 I am leader for the second year undergraduate History and Theory module, 'Cultural Context'.
 I also supervise a MArch dissertation group that explores interpretations of the historic and conserved landscape.
 I currently supervise PhDs as both Director of Studies and Second Supervisor on subjects including participatory heritage practices and postwar landscape architecture.